 2213.
 Emission Control Labels -- Certified Engine Packages for Use in Specially Constructed Vehicle Engines.

 Purpose.
-The ARB recognizes that certain emissions-related parts must be properly identified and maintained in order for certified engine packages to comply with the applicable emissions standards.
+CARB recognizes that certain emissions-related parts must be properly identified and maintained in order for certified engine packages to comply with the applicable emissions standards.
 The purpose of this section is to require manufacturers to provide a label to the ultimate purchaser that provides vehicle owners and service mechanics with information needed to properly maintain certified engine packages.

 * * * * *